johnwargo/eleventy-plugin-post-stats/readme.md

 **Note:** The plugin assumes each article is tagged with a single tag.
 If your site has multiple tags assigned to an article, it will get counted more that once in the stats: once for each tag value.

-For example, to calculate statistics for all articles tagges with `news`, add the plugin to your project using the following:
+For example, to calculate statistics for all articles tagged with `news`, add the plugin to your project using the following:

 ```js
 eleventyConfig.addPlugin(postStats, { tags: ['news'] });
 ```

-If you want to process both posts and news items, add the plugin to your project passing in an array listing the tags:
+If you want to process both `posts` and `news` items, add the plugin to your project passing in an array listing the tags:

 ```js
 eleventyConfig.addPlugin(postStats, { tags: ['post', 'news'] });